Skip to Main Content

 Data analytics outcomes

-1. Coding: Students will develop intermediate proficiency or greater with at least one coding language used for spatial/statistical analysis (STATA, R, Python).
+1. Coding: Students will develop intermediate proficiency or greater with at least one coding languages used for spatial/statistical analysis (STATA, R, Python).

-5. Presentation of data: Students will present the results of their analysis in a variety of formats including, plots and graphs, digital mapping and cartography, and online.
+2. Students will be able to present the results of their analysis in a variety of formats including plots and graphs, digital mapping and cartography, online data presentation formats.

 With the approval of the academic dean, up to two courses (or six hours), including the statistics requirement, may count for both major and minor requirements.
 For example, if the student seeks a DCDA minor and a STCO major, course (Digital Storytelling) could potentially count toward the requirements for the minor and the requirements for the major, with approval and not in excess of 6 credit hours.